 How to Make Doro Wat - the Recipe Method

-Rinse and Soak the Chicken.
 Soak the chicken pieces in a bowl with water and lemon juice for 30 minutes to add some flavor and clean it.

 Stir them very often to avoid sticking to the bottom of the pot.

-Oil and Spices.
 Add the oil, garlic, ginger, berbere seasoning, paprika, and salt and pepper.
 Cook, stirring, for 2-3 minutes until very aromatic.

 Boom!
 Done!
 Your doro wat is ready to serve.
 Doesn't it smell fantastic in here?
 I love the aroma of all those amazing spices blooming in the kitchen.
 Makes me hungry!